Christ within

-The Christ within (or sometimes ...
-Within) is a family of related theological terms emphasized in a number of Christian-oriented religious traditions.
+Christ within (or Christ Within) is a theological term having various meanings that are emphasized in a number of Christian-oriented religious traditions.

 The first use may be "[to be closely united with Christ within you]" in Imitation of Christ, generally attributed to Thomas à Kempis (died 1471).

 It is especially associated with the Religious Society of Friends (largely in English-speaking countries, arising about 1650), where it is often equated with the Inner Light.

 The American denomination Church of the Truth, emphasizing "empower[ing] all people to awaken the Christ within", was founded in 1913.